fubinf/sedrila/docs/course_testing.md

 # `sedrila` test framework for SeDriLa courses

+*+This is work-in-progress.
+Inofficial.
+Changing heavily.
+Partly broken.
+Do not rely on anything here yet.**

 A SeDriLa course may deteriorate over time.
 Or be broken by a change to a task.
 A new task can be broken right from the start.